Welcome to the College of Arts & Sciences!

 - McIntire School of Commerce

 Refer to our advising page, a general list of online resources to serve most advising information needs.

-Please feel free to call 924-3350 to arrange for a convenient time to discuss any questions you have with Mr. Papovich.
-Alternatively, you may contact Dean Papovich by e-mail at firstname.lastname@example.org.
-His office is located in 201B Monroe Hall.
-Mr. Papovich looks forward to meeting you.
+Please feel free to call 924-3350 to arrange for a convenient time to discuss any questions you have with Dean Ozment.
+Alternatively, you may contact Dean Ozment by e-mail at firstname.lastname@example.org.
+Her office is located in 204 Monroe Hall.
+Dean Ozment looks forward to meeting you.
 Please schedule an appointment soon.